jcomellas/getopt/README.markdown

 like ``{port, 5432}``.
 The non-option arguments are just a list of strings with all the arguments that did not have corresponding options.

-e.g. For a program named ``ex.escript`` with the following option specifications:
+e.g. Given the following option specifications:

     OptSpecList =
         [